jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 **RDS Deployment Options:**

 - **RDS Read Replicas**: Here we can scale the workload of our DB, we can create up to 15 replicas.
-The data is written only to main DB and we can read the data from the replicas.
+The data is written only to main DB and we can read the data from the replicas. **Read Replica improves database scalability**.
+  > Read Replicas allow you to create read-only copies that are synchronized with your master database.
+Read Replicas are used for improved read performance.
+You can also place your read replica in a different AWS Region closer to your users for better performance.
+Read Replicas are an example of horizontal scaling of resources.

 <p align="center" width="100%"><img src="assets/rds-read-replicas.jpg" alt="rds" width="300"/></p>

 - **RDS Multi-AZ**: Failover in case of AZ outage (high availability), data is read/written to main database.
-Can have only one other AZ as failover (the data will be replicated to failover db, that will be used only if the main db has any kind of issue)
+Can have only one other AZ as failover (the data will be replicated to failover db, that will be used only if the main db has any kind of issue).
+  **The main purpose of RDS Multi-AZ is High Availability**.
+  > Amazon RDS Multi-AZ deployments provide enhanced availability and durability for RDS database (DB) instances, making them a natural fit for production database workloads.
+When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).

 <p align="center" width="100%"><img src="assets/rds-multi-az.jpg" alt="rds" width="300"/></p>

-- **RDS Multi-Region** (read replicas): Disaster recovery strategy in case of Region issue, local performance for global reads (Example: so if we have the main db in us-east-1 and replica in sa-east-1, we can read locally from region sa-east-1 with less latency, but if we need to write, it goes to main db, in us-east-1) replications costs
+- **RDS Multi-Region** (read replicas): Disaster recovery strategy in case of Region issue, local performance for global reads (Example: so if we have the main db in us-east-1 and replica in sa-east-1, we can read locally from region sa-east-1 with less latency, but if we need to write, it goes to main db, in us-east-1) replications costs.
+**The main purpose of RDS Multi-Region is Disaster Recovery**
 <p align="center" width="100%"><img src="assets/rds-multi-region.jpg" alt="rds" width="400"/></p>

 ## Amazon Aurora